EnduranceCode/windows-setup-guide/1-fundamental-software.md

 Reboot the machine to be able to proceed with the [**WSL**](https://learn.microsoft.com/windows/wsl/) installation.

-After rebooting your machine, set [**WSL 2**](https://learn.microsoft.com/windows/wsl/basic-commands#set-wsl-version-to-1-or-2) as your default version. executing the below command on a standard PowerShell console.
+After rebooting your machine, set [**WSL 2**](https://learn.microsoft.com/windows/wsl/basic-commands#set-wsl-version-to-1-or-2) as your default version, executing the following command on a standard PowerShell console.

 ```powershell
 wsl --set-default-version 2
 ```

-To [update](https://learn.microsoft.com/windows/wsl/troubleshooting#updating-wsl) the [**WSL**](https://learn.microsoft.com/windows/wsl/) installation, execute the below command on a standard PowerShell console.
-The execution of the this command will [require elevation](https://learn.microsoft.com/windows/security/application-security/application-control/user-account-control/how-it-works).
+To [update](https://learn.microsoft.com/windows/wsl/troubleshooting#updating-wsl) the [**WSL**](https://learn.microsoft.com/windows/wsl/) installation, execute the following command on a standard PowerShell console.
+The execution of this command will [require elevation](https://learn.microsoft.com/windows/security/application-security/application-control/user-account-control/how-it-works).
 If you choose not to [elevate](https://learn.microsoft.com/windows/security/application-security/application-control/user-account-control/how-it-works#the-uac-user-experience), the [**WSL**](https://learn.microsoft.com/windows/wsl/) update will fail.

 ```powershell
 wsl --update